-52. Sip classic cocktails with a local twist at Cha Cha Time
+59. Sip classic cocktails with a local twist at Chacha Time

 If you make it through a visit to Georgia and you haven’t

 Georgia doesn’t have a super developed craft beer scene (they’re more into wine here), but if you want to throw back a couple of local IPA’s or pilsners, there are a few options in Tbilisi.
-Crafted Bar has an extensive array of local craft beers and some great outdoor seating to enjoy them on a warm summer’s evening.
-Closer to the city centre, bars like 9 Mta, Sma, and NaturAle also have a number of local craft beers on tap.
+For instance, in the city centre not far from Liberty Square, bars like Tsota Tsota (run by Megobrebi brewery), 9 Mta, Sma, and NaturAle have a number of local craft beers on tap.

 If you want to visit a brewery, we recommend heading to Megobrebi, which is a way outside of the city centre and a little hard to find, but has some of our favourite beers in Georgia.
 You could also visit 2 Tons brewery, which has numerous beers on tap across their two locations (and some pretty good khinkali if you’re hungry!).